thewoolleyman/process_helper/README.md

 # process_helper

-Makes it easy to spawn Ruby sub-processes with guaranteed exit status handling, passing of lines to STDIN, and capturing of STDOUT and STDERR streams.
+Makes it easy to spawn Ruby sub-processes with guaranteed exit status handling, capturing of combined STDOUT and STDERR streams, providing STDIN input, timeouts, and running via a pseudo terminal.

 ## Goals